gregoryloden/run/README.txt

  In addition to clicking, run also allows you to type.
 There are three commands for key presses:

-	type	[text]
+	type	.[text]
 	press	[button]
 	release	[button]

- Type will type all remaining characters on the line, tabs spaces and all, uppercase and lowercase letters.
-The initial tab or space that follows the type is ignored.
+ Type will type any remaining characters on the line after the period- tabs, spaces, uppercase and lowercase letters, and any other keyboard characters.
+This special syntax means that any other characters before the period will be ignored (including whitespace), and that if you have no characters after the period, type will type nothing.
  Press will press down one of the following buttons when substituting [button]:

 	enter